How To Find Out Where Someone Works for Child Support (And Their Income)

 Many individuals will attempt to switch jobs to avoid child support.
 Since this information is often provided to the courts voluntarily it can be a somewhat effective method of avoiding child support payments.
 However, it will rarely be effective for very long as when it comes to how to find out where someone works for child support, both the custodial parent and the courts will have several options to find this information.

-Even in situations where individuals take a job in a different state, the agencies employed by the courts to locate non-custodial parents are federal agencies, so finding an individual that has moved to another state does not pose a major issue.
+Even in situations where individuals take a job in a different state, the agencies employed by the courts to locate non-custodial parents are federal agencies, so finding an individual who has moved to another state does not pose a major issue.

 Can Background Check Reveal Past Employers?

 Many individuals wondering how to find where someone works for child support may think to find someone’s previous employers and contact them to see if they have any information.
-However if previous employers are unknown, many individuals will turn to background checks to find a previous employer.
+However, if previous employers are unknown, many individuals will turn to background checks to find a previous employer.

 Generally, it is unlikely that a background check will reveal an individual’s previous employers but it is not impossible.
 Most background checks will perform criminal history checks using law enforcement and court databases, however, there is no national employment database in the U.S.